mikelevins/mikelevins.github.io/_posts/2020-12-18-repl-driven.md

 loop**.
 The term comes from the history of Lisp.
-From the start, sixty years ago, the standard way of working with a Lisp has been to start a language processor, type expressions at its prompt, and wait for it to evalute the expressions and print their results, before prompting for another expression.
+From the start, sixty years ago, the standard way of working with a Lisp has been to start a language processor, type expressions at its prompt, and wait for it to evaluate the expressions and print their results, before prompting for another expression.
 Read, eval, print.
 Loop.

 Nowadays, repls are all the rage.
 Every language and its brother